 What fields and data can Exalate sync between service desks?

 Exalate syncs standard fields like ticket summary, description, status, priority, assignee, reporter, comments, attachments, labels, due dates, and SLA timers.
-It also handles custom fields specific to your organization—customer tier, product version, escalation codes, internal reference numbers, or any custom data structures.
-Using Script Mode, you can apply conditional logic, data transformations, and filtering rules to control exactly what syncs and how it’s formatted in each platform.
+It also handles custom fields specific to your organization: customer tier, product version, escalation codes, internal reference numbers, or any custom data structures.
+You can apply conditional logic, data transformations, and filtering rules to control exactly what syncs and how it’s formatted in each platform.

-Can Exalate integrate with legacy service desk systems?
+Can Exalate integrate with on-premise service desk systems?

 What security measures does Exalate provide?